reireynoso/typescript-practice/readme.md

     - `array` => `[1,2,3]` any JS array, type can be flexible or strict(regarding the element types)
     - `tuple` => `[1,2]` added by TS: Fixed array length
     - `enum` => `enum {NEW, OLD}` does not exist in JS.
 Added by TS: automatically enumerated global constant identifiers.
+    - `any` => `*` most flexible type.
+This type doesn't tell TS anything.
+Any kind of value, no specifc type assignment.
+Takes away any advantage TS gives.
+Want to avoid.
+Can use as fallback when you don't know what the data will be stored.
 - TS is `statically` typed where we define types of variables and parameters during development.
 They don't suddent change during runtime
 - Key difference: JS uses `dynamic` types (resolved at runtime) and TS uses `static` types (set during development)
 - We don't have explicit type of assignments to variables because TS has a built-in feature which is called `type inference`.
 Means TS does its best to understand which type you have in a certain variable or a constant.
 We can assign the name of the type after declaring the variable